ServeMotor/fin/README.md

 # fin - about
 Lists of companies and links in finance.
 To be cut and pasted into tables, code, word, excel or text.
 Following categories or different versions are applied.
+To also include some tools for reading the Financial Times with a subscription.

 ## Buysides